 Dr. Sutton has authored or co-authored about 130 book chapters, abstracts of work in progress, invited presentations and patents.

-His personal interests include SCUBA, fine woodworking, and trying to grow tomatoes.
 Dr. Sutton met his wife, Kimberly in graduate school.
-They have three children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander a consultant traniee at BCG and Katherine, who recently earned her MS degree in Food Science in Australia.
+They have three children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander an Analyst at BCG, Boston and Katherine, who recently started working for Purina in Australia.

 State University of New York at Buffalo

 Massachusetts College of Pharmacy

 Board Certifications and Licenses

 Duong, S. and S. C. Sutton (2013).
 Predicting the Physiologically Relevant Precipitation Rate of Weakly Basic Drugs Using Potentiometric Titration.
 AAPS National Meeting, San Antonio, TX, AAPS.